LMU-Douglas/lab-instructions/Lab05_Instructions.md

 Feel free to add more test cases to make sure your function works as expected.

 ### Part B ~ Work Repeater
-In this scenario, Cashier-Bot has been working so hard at **Cash's Droid Burgers** that he's been repeating himself!
+In this scenario, Cashier-Bot has been working so hard at **Cash's Droid Burgers** that they've been repeating themself!
 Write a function that takes in a string and a number, and returns the string repeated that many times.

 >If you put in the string `"hello"` and the number `3`, the function should return `"hellohellohello"`.